 NTC has extensive experience with placement-based courses

-The courses integrate academic study with ongoing fieldwork.
-Both the BA (Hons) Theology (Youth and Community) and the BA (Hons) Theology (Practical Theology) have fieldwork at the very heart of their delivery.
+Both the BA (Hons) Theology (Youth and Community) and the BA (Hons) Theology (Practical Theology) have fieldwork at the very heart of their delivery integrating academic study with ongoing fieldwork.
+Students and placement organisations are supported by our Placement Managers based in Manchester.

 Some placements are in urban settings; others suburban; some in rural or coastal contexts.
 All are chosen to be within easy reach of the College, and must deliver the mentoring and support that developing professionals will need.